-Reboot is a publication and community reimagining techno-optimism for a better collective future.
+Reboot is a publication by and for technologists.

 Technologists have long imagined their work in a vacuum.
 Hurry up, it’s time to build! they proclaim, moving fast and breaking plenty along the way.